Skip to main content

 October 14, 2008

-Version 2.6.6 beta 4 Release
+Version 2.6.9 Release

 This version provides correction for a problem with the Print Preview dialog box not being displayed.

-Furthermore, this version, similarly to the version 2.6.6 beta 1, brings improvement to the way in which information about transmitter locations is displayed in tool tips, also by means of using better formatting.
+Furthermore, this version, similarly to the version 2.6.6beta 1, brings improvement to the way in which information about transmitter locations is displayed in tool tips, also by means of using better formatting.

 Finally, this version provides correction for a problem with Radio Explorer improperly handling incorrect user registration information.